royw/check_pyproject/README.md

 This is a starting off point so feel free to CRUD the tasks to fit your needs, or not even use it.

+### Switching between Poetry and Hatch

+Two tasks support switching the build system:

+    task switch-to-poetry
+    task switch-to-hatch

+They set the symbolic link for `Taskfile.yml` to either `Taskfile-poetry.yml` or `Taskfile-hatch.yml`.

+And they edit the `build-system` table in the `pyproject.toml` file to the appropriate back-end.

-### Adding a dependency
+### Adding a dependency using poetry

-When adding a dependency here's my workflow.
-Always add the dependency using poetry.
+Add the dependency using the poetry CLI.

     poetry add --group dev some_tool
     task build

 The build ought to fail as the [project] and [tool.poetry] dependencies are now out of sync.
 But the output includes the PEP 508 dependency just added that you can copy and paste into the [project] table's appropriate dependency.

     task build

 Should pass this time.

+### Adding a dependency using hatch

+Manually edit the `pyproject.toml` file and add the dependency to both the [project] and [tool.poetry] dependency tables.
+Then running

+    task build

+Will show any version specifier mismatches...

 ## License